TheCyaniteProject/node-mommy/README.md

 ## Fallback to cargo-mommy Settings

-If you have [cargo-mommy](https://github.com/Gankra/cargo-mommy) installed and its environment variables are set, node-mommy will use those configurations when the corresponding NODE_MOMMY variables are not defined.
-For example, if `NODE_MOMMY_LITTLE` isn't set but `CARGO_MOMMYS_LITTLE` is, then mommy will call you the value set in `CARGO_MOMMYS_LITTLE`.
+If you have [cargo-mommy](https://github.com/Gankra/cargo-mommy) installed and its environment variables are set, node-mommy will use those configurations when the corresponding NODE_MOMMYS variables are not defined.
+For example, if `NODE_MOMMYS_LITTLE` isn't set but `CARGO_MOMMYS_LITTLE` is, then mommy will call you the value set in `CARGO_MOMMYS_LITTLE`.

 ---